TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Terms/README.md

 - The SPN of the resource
 - The encrypted TGT

-5. The **Ticket Granting Service** on the KDC receives the TGS_REQ and if the SPN exists in the domain, the TGT is decrypted using the secret key known only to the KDC (KRBTGT user)
+5. The **Ticket Granting Service** on the KDC receives the TGS_REQ and if the SPN exists in the domain (This can be exploited if an attacker gains access to a machine, pre-auth is turned off, and the attacker brute forces for common SPNs), the TGT is decrypted using the secret key known only to the KDC (KRBTGT user)

 Several things happen at this stage that make my head hurt.
 It's a lot to remember: